 A lot of things are happening online, and it is extremely easy to forget about things you actually like and to be distracted by things you don’t need.

-As a freelancer or consultant, you know that what you offer can improve the lives of your potential customers.
+As a coach, you know that what you offer can improve the lives of your potential client.
 But how do you get their attention and keep it long enough to both build trust and a need for your service?

 AND how do you do that at the same time as you need to actually DO whatever you do businesswise?